What is Building the Engine?

 Building on the work that Community Development Advocates of Detroit (CDAD) spearheaded from 2008–2010, three partner institutions (CDAD, Lawrence Technological University and Michigan Nonprofit Association) launched BECDD in Spring of 2016.
 Initial funders included the Fred A. and Barbara M. Erb Family Foundation, Kresge Foundation and Bank of America.

 In the first year (2016), 98 stakeholder organization participated with the goal of understanding the challenges to creating a community development system in Detroit.
 The following two years focused on gathering research and developing definitive strategies.
 Today, over 200 stakeholder organizations are engaged.
 Our next phase (2019–2020) will involve testing these strategies as we continue to build the system.

 Why do we need this system?

 Most of Detroit’s neighborhoods are fragile.
-Fundamental change is needed to create the organizational systems necessary for all of Detroit’s neighborhoods to stabilize or reinvent themselves.
+Fundamental change is needed to create the social and civic systems necessary for all of Detroit’s neighborhoods to thrive.
 In virtually all of the other great U.S. cities, community development systems are in place to support neighborhoods.
 In Detroit, the past few years, there has been some progress in some neighborhoods, but more work is needed for all neighborhoods in Detroit to realize their potential.